InfiniteCuriosity/Ethical_use_of_AI/README.md

 <h2>1.
 How to write a great prompt to AI:</h2>
 <br>
-<b>Russ Recommendation: Never again ask AI about anything without setting up a team of rivals first.</b>
+<b>Russ Recommendation: Never again ask AI about anything without setting up a very successful team of rivals first.</b>
 <br>
 <h4>1.
 Tell the AI system it is a very successful team of rivals.</h4>
 I wrote a post about the findings of data science about turnover.
 I did all the data science, and asked AI for assistance.
 Here are the parts of the prompt: